keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### allUsers

 Retrieves all items from the `User` list.
 The `allUsers` query also allows you to search, limit and filter results.
-See: [Search and Filtering](#search-and-filtering).
+See: [Filter, Limit and Sorting](#filter-limit-and-sorting).

 #### Usage